Andrew Clyde: Tenure

 In April 2022, he led a Republican effort to block the naming of a federal building in Florida after Joseph W. Hatchett, the first black State Supreme Court judge in Florida and south of the Mason–Dixon line.
 Clyde justified the action, saying that Hatchett had ruled to block prayer at public schools.
 Naming of federal buildings is usually among the more mundane uncontroversial tasks of Congress, and it is usually accomplished without debate or a recorded vote.

 On November 3, 2022, Clyde introduced the Expose Biden's Inflation, Deficits, and Economic Neglect (BIDEN) Act.

 In February 2023, Clyde co-sponsored a bill to designate the "AR-15-style rifle" the National Gun of the United States.

 Clyde was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Clyde voted to provide Israel with support following 2023 Hamas attack on Israel.

 On March 5, 2024, Clyde's Standing Against Houthi Aggression Act was favorably reported by the House Foreign Affairs Committee by a bipartisan vote of 34 - 13.

 On June 13, 2024, Clyde introduced "to relocate the Reconciliation Memorial, also known as the Reconciliation Monument, to its original location in Arlington National Cemetery."
 It was defeated by roll call, 230-192, with the Aye votes being only Republicans while the No votes included 24 Republicans with the rest being Democrats.

+In 2026, Clyde called for a ban on Muslim immigration to the United States, and further called for the denaturalization and deportation of Muslim citizens of the United States.